 The easiest way to avoid spending money impulsively is to understand your triggers and do what you can to stay out of situations that activate them.
 Begin by making a note on a piece of scrap paper every time you feel the need to spend money on an item that’s not truly necessary.
-At the end of the day, week, or another span of time, take a look at what you wrote down, and see when you most often felt tempted to spend money.
+At the end of the day, week, or another span of time, take a look at what you wrote down and see when you most often felt tempted to spend money.

-For some people, their weakness is the going to the shopping mall, while other love online shops and buying things from the comfort of home.
+For some people, their weakness is going to the shopping mall, while others love online shops and buying things from the comfort of home.
 Whatever the specifics are in your case, take action to limit your exposure to those triggers.
 As a result, your impulse spending should go down, and the amount in your bank account will gradually increase.

 Download Helpful Financial Apps

 App-enabled smartphones and tablets put financial information at our fingertips, and if you own a gadget that can download applications, consider downloading at least a few related to your finances.
 There are titles that help you plan and stick to budgets, reduce your debt, and most importantly for the context of this article, make it easier to invest money for the future.

 Unless you’re saving 40-50% of your income throughout your working life and don’t want relatively hands-off income opportunities during your retirement years, you’ll likely need a passive income stream to support your early retirement goals.
 Although retiring from your day job is the end goal, you shouldn’t abandon money-making ventures altogether.
 Instead, generating a passive income with automated investing or dividend reinvestment plans is ideal for anyone who wants to retire in their 50s.

 Roofstock is the #1 marketplace for buying and selling single-family rental homes.
 Roofstock has listings in over 40 markets across the US.
 1 in 10 homes in the U.S. is single-family rentals (SFR), which equates to over 15 million households.